Skip to main content

 Want to keep the structure close while writing your own version?
 Download this recommendation letter guide as a PDF, then use a clean Word template for the final document.

-TL;DR - What Makes a Recommendation Letter Worth Trusting
+Summary: What Makes a Recommendation Letter Worth Trusting

 The best reference letters feel calm and specific.
 They do not oversell.
-They choose one or two moments that make the candidate easier to believe in.
+They choose one or two moments that make the candidate easier to trust.
 If the reader understands why your opinion matters, what you saw, and why the candidate fits the next step, the letter has done its job.